scylladb/scylladb/docs/design-notes/system_keyspace.md

 ## system.large\_partitions

 Large partition table can be used to trace largest partitions in a cluster.
+Partitions with too many rows are also recorded there.

 Schema:
 ~~~